GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

 // ...
 ```

-Within the `.actions` method, we're definining methods for the model.
+Within the `.actions` method, we're defining methods for the model.
 These can
 be far more complex than just accessors and mutators (anything you want
 really).